 For example: a farming process takes compost, soil, seeds, water and human and mechanical work as inputs, and transforms them into grains, nuts, fruit, and vegetables.
 Those ingredients may go to kitchens that create dinners for people to eat.
 Some of those ingredients may be pared off in preparation, or spoil, or be left on plates.
 Those leftovers go into compost, which starts the process chain over from the beginning.

 Or for a bad example: a CAFO (Confined Animal Feeding Operation) produces a lot of manure.
-They put manure into big lagoons, which drain into the water table, and come back up in people's drinking water, causing diseases, for which the people become inputs to a hospital.
+They put manure into big lagoons, which drain into the water table, and come back up in people's drinking water, causing diseases, for which the people become inputs to hospital processes.

 One of the inputs to the CAFO process is antibiotics.
 The animals are filled with antibiotics because they get sick in the CAFO environment.
-And the antibiotics are also an output, mixed in with the manure.
+And the antibiotics are also an output, mixed in with the manure and meat.